monsterkodi/colorcat/README.md

 ![colorcat](img/colorcat.png)

-colorcat wants to colorize your console experience in two ways:
+colorcat wants to add colors to your console experience in two ways:

 - colorize piped output of other shell commands
 - syntax highlighting of files